-Reflective Podiatric Practice is a regular publication from Consultingfootpain (brand name) and published by BusypencilcaseCommunications Ltd and available for podiatrists signed-up to my Newsfeed.
+Reflective Podiatric Practice is a regular publication from Consultingfootpain (brand name) and published by BusypencilcaseCommunications Ltd and is available for podiatrists signed-up to my Newsfeed.
 The first issue was published as an e-publication in March 2018 (3).
-The publication will depend upon material available.
-Numbers in brackets indicate month of issue.
+Look at the figure below.
+This is all you need to sign up.

 Published articles – 2018 from BusypencilCase Communications

 Comparison of Four Disinfection Techniques for clinical Instruments in Podiatry.
 An original paper (9-part 2)

 Seeking Autoclaves.
 An article relating to past practice (9)

 Charting the first use of corticosteroids by podiatrists.
 An original paper.
 (7)

 Learning from History.
 Podiatric surgery development from its conception.
 Ralph Graham (5)

 A story called ‘In the Shadow of Hippocrates’ A look back in history (4)